rdpopov/nvim/README.md

 Coolorscheme : https://github.com/rafalbromirski/vim-aurora \
 Airline colors : embark (comes with https://github.com/embark-theme/vim)

+## Also, works on termux, with all the completion stuff and fast too.
+Can your bloated ide do that?
+Of course not!

 ## Initial setup
 - [Neovim]
 - or with a bootstap_env.sh (NYI but will do...at some point, maybe with compiling neovim-nightly)